Nitrokey/nitrokey-documentation/fido2/windows/index.md

 ### Windows 10 on a Virtual Machine
 Please keep in mind Nitrokey has internal timeout for accepting the FIDO reset operation of 10 seconds since powering up.
-If the Nitrokey will connect to Virtual Machine later than that, device will return error and the operation will be aborted.
+If the Nitrokey will connect to Virtual Machine later than that, it will return error and the operation will be aborted.